-Wix is a free and paid, all-in-one website builder for small business owners.
+In this Wix tutorial, we will explain how to use Wix for free and paid, an all-in-one website builder for small business owners.

 Known for its simplicity in building even a full-featured website in minutes, the Wix website builder has gained immense popularity over recent years.
 It’s time to dive into our Wix tutorial for small business.